AliyunContainerService/gpushare-scheduler-extender/docs/designs/designs.md

 #### 2\.
 Schedule

-The GPU Share Scheduler Extender records the allocation information into the annotation of, and determine whether each GPU has enough gpu-mem according to this information when the scheduler is doing the filtering.
+The GPU Share Scheduler Extender records the allocation information into annotations, and determine whether each GPU has enough gpu-mem according to this information when the scheduler is doing the filtering.

 2.1.
 After the Kubernetes scheduler finishes all the default filters, it calls the filter method of the GPU Share Scheduler Extender through http.
 This is because the default scheduler calculates the extended resource and can only determine whether the total amount of resources has free resources that meet the demand.
 Specifically determine whether the demand is met on a single device; therefore, it is necessary to check whether a single device has available resources by the GPU Share Scheduler Extender.